laanwj/sundog/README.md

 This is a port in progress of the Atari ST game SunDog: Frozen Legacy (1984) by FTL software to modern platforms, using SDL2 for input and OpenGL ES 2 for graphics.
+A good overview of the gameplay can be found on [wikipedia](https://en.wikipedia.org/wiki/SunDog:_Frozen_Legacy).

-The game was written in Pascal, developed using the well-known UCSD Pascal compiler.
+The game was originally written in Pascal, developed using the well-known UCSD Pascal compiler.
 This compiler compiles to bytecode called "p-code" for an abstract architecture called the p-system.
 This project implements a p-system interpreter (also called "P-Machine Emulator" or PME) in C, which is able to run the game.

 This makes it possible to run the game without emulating the Atari ST or even 68000 processor.
 There are a few assembly-language functions for (primarily) graphics rendering, which have been re-implemented separately.

+The goal of this port is to keep the gameplay and graphics close to the Atari ST version, although small hacks or improvements would be welcome.
+See the [Sundog Resurrection](http://sundogresurrectionproject.com) project for a complete re-imagining of the game.

 Screenshots
 -------------